 Ski and Snowboard

-If you are lucky enough to come to Banff before December 23rd you’ll likely end up on the mountain with no crowds and only a handful of locals – especially during the weekdays.
-December is our favorite time to snowboard in the Rockies, before the crowds and the powder is pristine.
-There’s nothing better than skiing or snowboarding around Christmas time in Banff.
+If you are lucky enough to come to Banff before December 23rd, you’ll likely end up on the mountain with no crowds and only a handful of locals – especially during the weekdays.
+December is our favorite time to snowboard in the Rockies, before the large groups arrive and the powder stays untouched just a little longer.

-There is arguably no ski resort in the world with a better view than Lake Louise Ski Resort, that photo above is what we’re talking about.
-In between runs screaming down groomers or tackling a bowl Banff National Park provides you some fresh air and stunning landscapes.
+There is arguably no ski resort in the world with a better view than Lake Louise Ski Resort; that photo above is what we’re talking about.
+So much beauty and so much snow it’s hard to have a bad day here, especially when you drop off the back side.

-We visited thirty resorts in one season and the views from Lake Louise are hands down some of the best in the world.
+We’ve visited almost 100 different ski resorts and the views from Lake Louise are hands down some of the best in the world.
 In our opinion, Lake Louise beats out Banff Sunshine and Mt Norquay by leaps and bounds.

 Spend an Evening at Lake Louise

 While Lake Louise is one of the most popular destinations for its turquoise waters in the summer, it’s also an excellent spot to spend Christmas in Banff.
 Around Christmas time the Lake Louise is covered in a fresh blanket of snow.